AlexPoone/universal_best_practices/README.md

 res.headers['Content-Language'] = 'en'
 return res
 ```
-8. Public-facing error messages: If you follow Always include telephone number, email, (and office hours) of the technical support team.
+7. Public-facing error messages: If you follow Always include telephone number, email, (and office hours) of the technical support team.
 Ideally the customer can click on a button to email the internal error (`traceId` field in RFC 9457 HTTP response) to technical support.

 ### Common routines
+8. Push Notifications: Explain what \*push\* notifications mean in the first place, as opposed to \*pull\* notifications.
+I have found that most people are confused by this distinction.
+Push notifications are ephemeral and should not be stored on servers, except for those that need to be resent due to an error.
+Instead, you should synchronize new notifications with old ones in local mobile storage.
+ALWAYS use a wrapper to encapsulate methods so that you can test them (both manually and automatically) before CI/CD.
 9. **[RFC 7009](https://datatracker.ietf.org/doc/rfc7009/)**: OAuth 2.0 Token Revocation.
 10. **[RFC 7519](https://datatracker.ietf.org/doc/rfc7519/)**: use JWT for everything confidential, like a log in session.
 DON'T store it in `window.localStorage`, store it in a Cookie with proper timeout.
 11. Build your own build tools, such that it is adapted to the use case.